+Table 2: Geometry padding (1 subpicture per face) against original.
+Bug fixed for derivation of JointCbCr Sign Flag

 Patent rights declaration(s)

 RWTH Aachen University may have current or pending patent rights relating to the technology described in this contribution and, conditioned on reciprocity, would be prepared to grant licenses under reasonable and non-discriminatory terms as necessary for implementation of the resulting ITU-T Recommendation | ISO/IEC International Standard (per box 2 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form), or make them available free of charge (per box 1 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form).
 We are however aware that also other entities may have current or pending patent rights relating to the technology described in this contribution.